Helping millions of people navigate the world of technology.

 For Mac

-Step 4: Finally, adjust the Balance slider to the middle.
+Step 3: Finally, adjust the Balance slider to the middle.

 For Windows

-Step 3: Now check that the audio balance for both left and right AirPods is set to 50.
+Step 3: Now set the audio balance for both left and right AirPods to 50.
+Additionally, make sure the Disable checkbox is left unchecked.

-5. Disable Automatic Ear Detection
+Fix 3: Disable Automatic Ear Detection

-The audio output is automatically routed to the AirPods when placed in your ears on iPhone and iPad.
+The audio output is automatically routed to the AirPods when placed in your ears on your iPhone and iPad.
 That is a cool feature, but it sometimes messes up the AirPods’ sound production.
 Some iPhone users who experienced this sound issue fixed it by disabling Automatic Ear Detection.
 Here’s how you can do it.

 Connect the AirPods to your device and follow the steps below.